Baikal Airlines Flight 130: Crash

-With the absence of hydraulics, the crew tried to maintain the level of hydraulics by using all means.
-Their efforts failed as the hydraulics eventually ran out.
+With the absence of hydraulics, the crew tried to maintain the level of hydraulics by whatever means possible, but their efforts failed when the hydraulics ran out.
 First Officer Zhavoronkov then told the crew that the aircraft was uncontrollable.
 The aircraft kept descending, gaining speed tremendously and slightly banked to the right.
 The pilots desperately tried to raise the nose.